The-T-Time/Human-Benchmark-Bot/README.md

 **HumanBenchmark-Bot** is an automated tool that performs all tests on [HumanBenchmark.com](https://humanbenchmark.com) using web element interactions.
 It supports multiple browsers and provides high or infinite scores across all available benchmarks.

+Im planning on working on a popup version for the inputs instead of the terminal.

 ## Features

 - Fully automates all Human Benchmark tests